smg-automotive/api-client-pkg/README.md

 ### Creating a client

 Create a new typescript file and define an interface that describes your API.
-The interface must extend from `ClientConfiguration`.
-The key defines the path to the API (use curly brackets for dynamic parameters) and the value defines the available methods for that path.
+The interface must extend `ClientConfiguration`.
+The key defines the path to the API (use curly brackets for dynamic parameters) and the values define available methods for that path.

 ```typescript
 import {